MicrosoftDocs/learn/learn-pr/azure-devops/assess-your-development-process/includes/4-devops-assessment.md

 ### Monitoring

-Alice knows that the operations team uses ping requests to monitor their systems for uptime.
+Mara knows that the operations team uses ping requests to monitor their systems for uptime.
 She's almost certain that they don't monitor resource usage or collect crash data and telemetry of who's accessing the sites, and when.

 | Question | Response |
 |----------|----------|